ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 - `_en` for English text
 - `_de` for German text

+As we often copy data from other sources, we maintain following columns for external references:

+- `external_source`: an array from enum where the first entry is the "main source" the other columns refer to:
+- `external_id`: an identifier of that source
+- `external_url`: the URL from where the data was taken

 Plants are additionally classified as:

 - is_concrete_plant (is a concrete plant as opposite to an abstract plant)